My Rollercoaster Ride

 Sample Measurements Chart

 Shape Up America provides an array of useful tools

-These are a few examples of what you can find on the site to the right:
+These are a few examples of what you can find on the site below:

 - Nutrition Center: shows menu plans at different calorie levels

 - Supplemental Guide: Supplements that are promoted for fitness

 - Shape Up and Drop 10: Solid information and guidance to lose weight in 10 steps

 - Body Fat Lab: Information about your body fat, and the role it plays in your overall health.
 I especially like the Body Fat and Health Risk Calculator.
 You enter in basic information, and it shows you your BMI, your approximate body fat percentage (if you don't already know it), and what your health risk level is, based on your body fat and waist circumference